 Hard Water, Soft Water, Acid, and Alkaline

-Different plants have different needs and preferences, with some plants preferring hard water with all its dissolved minerals, some plants preferring softer water with fewer minerals.
+Different plants have different needs and preferences, with some plants growing best with hard water and some plants preferring softer water with fewer minerals.

-Plants that Like Alkaline Water
+Plants That Like Alkaline Water

 Some examples of perennial plants that love alkaline environments are:

 Some annuals to interplant that will thrive in this environment are: